stundenblume/platypus_doc/docs/source/jetson/peripheral/index.rst

 =============================================
-Hooking Up Peripherals to the Jeatson
+Hooking Up Peripherals to the Jetson
 =============================================

 This section shows how to add the following peripherals to the Jetson board.